preludeorg/test/tests/83fee2bd-a05c-49e0-9ef7-0fad98e8f33d/README.md

 ## How

+> Saftey: This code uses only ARP requests and does not send any other packets to the network beyond the initial ARP requests.

 This code uses the `pcap` library to capture ARP reply packets and extract the corresponding IP and MAC addresses.
 Once a response is received, it immediately halts the program execution via the Endpoint module's Stop function and outputs the MAC and IP addresses.

-Please note that this code uses only ARP requests and does not send any other packets to the network beyond the initial ARP requests.